mcinglis/c-style/readme.md

 CamelCase names should be exclusively used for structs so that they're recognizable.
 They also let you name struct variables as the same thing as their type without names clashing (e.g. a `banana` of type `Banana`).
 You should always define the struct name, even if you don't need to, because it helps readability if and when the struct definition becomes large.

-My only exception is that I don't typedef structs used for named parameters (see below), however, because the CamelCase naming would be weird.
-Anyway, if you're using a macro for named parameters, then the typedef is unnecessary and the struct definition is hidden.
+My only exception is that I don't typedef structs used for named arguments (see below), however, because the CamelCase naming would be weird.
+Anyway, if you're using a macro for named arguments, then the typedef is unnecessary and the struct definition is hidden.